arjun372/NE591-008/src/project/project4/README.md

-# Project Milestone 4: Performance Evaluation of Direct vs Iterative, Lazy-Evaluated, Serial Diffusion Equation Solvers
+# Project Milestone 4: Parallel Point Jacobi Solver

 `project4` builds on `project3`, implementing a new memory-profiler.
 Benchmark results and analysis are listed in the `analysis` folder.
 Checkout the associated [python notebook for analysis results](analysis/Project_Milestone_3_Analysis.ipynb).